tomatolog/manticore/docs/7_command_line_tools_reference/README.rst

 Chapter 7.
 Command line tools reference
 =======================================

-As mentioned elsewhere, Sphinx is not a single program called ‘sphinx’, but a collection of 4 separate programs which collectively form Sphinx.
+As mentioned elsewhere, Manticore is not a single program called ‘sphinx’, but a collection of 4 separate programs which collectively form Manticore.
 This section covers these tools and how to use them.